phildavis17/phildavis17/README.md

 # Phil Davis

 Hello!
 I'm a self taught Python devleoper, with a particular interest in backend tools, data, and developer experience.
+I also have a background in 3D modeling and GIS.

 ## Projects